 For Susan, Miriam, and Ellen.

 About the name: Bat Sarah Press translates from the Hebrew to “Sarah’s Daughter’s Press”.
-The name has two meanings, being both that of the Biblical matriarch, Sarah and after my mother Susan, whose Hebrew name was also Sarah.
+The name has two meanings, being both that of the Biblical matriarch of monotheistic religion, and after my mother Susan, whose Hebrew name was also Sarah.

 I have devoted my life to a practice of thinking and creating.
 From painting, to printmaking, to performance art, and now back to print media, the world for me is processed through materials and metaphors.

 Growing up in a family strongly rooted in Jewish tradition, my mother often encouraged me to make artwork that reflected my culture.
 I resisted, or so I thought.
-My body of work was always related to issues around ritual, value, and community—all pillars of my Jewish upbringing.
+The idea of "ritual artwork" felt archaic and detached from contemporary thought and values.
+Meanwhile the body of work I have made throughout my artistic practice has always related to issues around ritual, value, and community—all pillars of my Jewish upbringing.

 All manually printed items are currently produced at Hoofprint (a print shop I highly recommend checking out) in Chicago, Illinois.